neondatabase/website/content/docs/introduction/billing.md

 ### Pro Plan Cost Estimator

-The **Billing** page in the Neon Console provides a **Pro Plan Cost Estimation** tool, which estimates costs based on your current project usage.
+The **Billing** page in the Neon Console provides a **Pro Plan Cost Estimator** tool, which estimates costs based on your current project usage.
 If you have ever wondered, "How much would my monthly cost be if I upgraded to the Neon Pro plan today?", this tool provides the answer.
 To access it, navigate to the **Billing** page via the sidebar of the Neon Console, and select **Open cost calculator**.

-The tool displays cost estimates only after following conditions are met:
+The tool displays cost estimates only after a month of project usage.

-- Your account has been registered for at least one month.
-- You have a Neon project that was created more than a month ago.

 ![Pro Plan Cost Estimation tool](/docs/introduction/billing_page_calculator.png)